tmr08c/tmr08c.github.io/content/blog/2021/03/99-bottles-elixir/index.md

 defp beverage(number), do: "#{number} elixirs of joy"
 ```

 The primary value in splitting out the function was handling the logic for pluralizing our elixir(s) of joy.
-While we could do something similar with `if` or `case` in another language, I think pattern matching works well here.
+While we could do something similar with `if` or `case`, I think pattern matching works well here.

 Following the same idea, our generically named `do_something/1` function also leverages pattern matching.